 Christian Contemporary superstar Crowder has released a new album.
 Of course, an announcement of this magnitude causes excitement in many a Christian music enthusiast.
 But, why?
-Since the 2000s, Crowder has been a household name (My family has been listening to his music since his days with the David Crowder*Band).
-I can still remember as a kid looking at Christmas lights while listening to his Christmas album Oh for Joy in the back of our family van.
+Since the 2000s, Crowder has wowed audiences with his brand of music (My family has been listening to his music since his days with the David Crowder*Band).
+I can still remember as a kid looking at Christmas lights while listening to his Christmas album, Oh for Joy, in the back of our family van.
 His music is nostalgic for me (don't even get me started on how much I love his hit, SMS [Shine]).

 After his time with the David Crowder*Band came to an end, Crowder garnered a huge following as a solo artist.
 Over the years, he's dropped many hits: "Come As You Are," "Forgiven," "All My Hope," you name it.
 I had the opportunity to chat with him about his new album Milk And Honey, his upcoming tour, and more.

 You've been making music for a while.
 What inspires you to keep writing songs?